-The vinegrower and businessman Tomàs Cusiné Barber (1962) owns the following wineries: Tomàs Cusiné, Castell del Remei, Cérvoles Celler and Cara Nord.
+The viticulturist and businessman Tomàs Cusiné Barber (1962) owns the following wineries: Tomàs Cusiné, Castell del Remei, Cérvoles Celler and Cara Nord.

-Expert in the DO Costers del Segre wine region, he go over the limits imposed by the designation of origin and create the Cara Nord cellar (DO Conca de Barberà) and producing the Mineral wine (DO Montsant).
+Expert in the DO Costers del Segre wine region, he goes over the limits imposed by the designation of origin and creates the Cara Nord cellar (DO Conca de Barberà) and also starts producing the Mineral wine (DO Montsant).

 Tomàs Cusiné leads one of the most genuine winemaking groups in the country, with a total production of approximately 1,200,000 bottles, 50% of which is exported to more than 40 countries spread out over five continents.
 His wines have been singled out by prescribers, sommeliers, critics, oenological guides and specialised “medias”.

 Ever since 2003, El Vilosell has turned to the fully equipped winery to produce wine with the highest qualitative standards, using its own production method with an undeniably innovative spirit: a detailed study of the vineyard’s estates in favour of a more precise selection of the different plots and subplots; research on grape varieties; development of their own yeast bank; fermentation of white wines in 2,000-litre wooden vats, the use of ceramic amphoras with varying capacities…